conduktor/conduktor-docs/docs/platform/navigation/settings/integrations.md

 Channels that have not had the application invited cannot be set as destinations for alerts.
 You'll get a `not_in_channel` error.
 Once the applications is invited to the channel, you'll be able to [send alerts](/platform/navigation/settings/alerts) to that Slack channel.

+## Email integration

+The email integration allows you to receive alert notifications directly in your inbox.
+Setting up email alerts requires configuring your SMTP server details and authentication credentials.

+Setting up email alerts requires two main configuration steps:

+1. **Server Settings**: Configure your SMTP server details to enable email delivery
+   - **SMTP Server**: Enter your email server address with port (e.g., `mail.company.com:587`)
+   - **TLS Encryption**: Enable TLS encryption for secure email transmission (recommended)
+   - **SSL Configuration**: Option to skip SSL checks or upload custom certificates for enhanced security
+   - **Upload custom certificates**: Upload custom certificates for enhanced security

+2. **Authentication**: Provide credentials for authenticating with your email server
+   - **Sender Email**: The email address that will appear as the sender for all alerts (e.g., `conduktor-alerts@company.com`)
+   - **Username & Password**: Your email server authentication credentials
+   - **Test Configuration**: Click "Test configuration" to verify your settings before saving

+Once your email integration is configured, you can create email alerts with customizable destination addresses, subjects, and body content.
+You can use handlebars syntax (e.g., `{{clusterName}}`, `{{threshold}}`) to embed alert variables dynamically in the body of the email.

 ## Microsoft Teams integration using Workflows